conterra/mapapps-popups-types/README.md

 # Popups Types Bundle
-The Popup Types bundle allows to configure popup templates in a central place and to reuse them more often.
+The Popups Types bundle allows to configure popup templates in a central place and to reuse them more often.

 ## Sample App
 https://demos.conterra.de/mapapps/resources/apps/downloads_popupstypes/index.html